CAKE’s cross-scientific sustainability formation, welcomes two new members:

 Eva Karlsson who is running a team committed to changing perspectives on apparel and gear in manufacturing use and deconstruction or reuse, is a forerunner, in her quest of minimizing footprint.

-”Their perspectives and competence will influence and accelerate our work at CAKE, supporting our mission, to speed up the journey towards a zero emission society, while enhancing excitement and fun.”
+”Their perspectives and competence will influence and accelerate our work at CAKE, supporting our mission, to speed up the journey towards a zero emission society, combining excitement with responsibility.”

 Says: Stefan Ytterborn, CAKE´s CEO & Founder

 Leading the formation, Mr.Niclas Ihrén, Head of CAKEworks throws two quick questions to the new members for immediate response:

 Mia, what is the most important perspective you bring with you from your research, that we can apply in CAKE?